INTERNATIONAL MARKET DEVELOPMENT INITIATIVE 2021-22 (IMDI2021-22)

 2. Bi-weekly Artist Spotlight Series

 This activity invites artists from the IMDI2020-21 cohorts to share a deep look into the work they are doing.
-This can be a studio visit, a walk through their neighbourhood while they describe their process, a discussion between them and their collaborators – it’s totally up to the artist how they want to engage!
+This might be done through a studio visit, a walk through their neighbourhood as they describe their process, or as a discussion between them and their collaborators, It’s totally up to the artist to decided how they want to engage!
 Each session features 1 Canadian artist and 1 international artist and takes place bi-weekly on Thursdays.

 Business members are invited to join the conversations! if you are interested in participating, please contact Judy Harquail at email@example.com.